thodan/sixd_toolkit/doc/sixd_2017_results_format.md

 Author: ...
 Method: ... (related publication)
-Parameter setting: ... (values of the crucial parameters of the method)
+Parameter settings: ... (values of the crucial parameters of the method)
-Implementation: ... (link to the implementation, if available) PC tech specs: ... (for comparison of running times)
+Implementation: ... (link to an implementation, if available) PC tech specs: ... (for comparison of run times)

 Dataset: ...
 Training input:
     3D model type: ... (none, default, for T-LESS: cad or reconst) Image type: ... (none, real, rendered)
-    Image modalities: ...
-(RGB-D, RGB, D)
+    Image modalities: ... (none, RGB-D, RGB, D, grayscale) Viewpoint sampling: ... (if extra images were rendered) Image augmentation: ... (in-plane rotation, background, extra noise, etc.)
-    Viewpoint sampling: ... (if other than the default training set was used) Image augmentation: ... (in-plane rotation, extra noise, etc.)
+    Images per object: ... (counting also the augmented images) Object set: ... (specify the subset of objects whose training data was used;
-    Images per object: ... (including the augmented images) Test input:
+                     typical is to use training data of only the object of interest or of all objects from a dataset) Test input:
     Image modalities: ...
 (RGB-D, RGB, D)
 ```